Table of Contents

 Coding Dance Feelings, Settings, Transmission, Costumes and Props

-However, some of the codes applied to all sets of data and these included, for example, codes referring to feelings, settings for the dance, sociocultural values, transmission or the use of costumes and props.
+However, some of the codes applied to all sets of data, and these include, for example, codes referring to feelings, settings for the dance, sociocultural values, transmission, or the use of costumes and props.

 At the same time as coding the data, I carried out what Ryan and Bernard (2003, p.
 94) call ‘cutting and sorting’, which ‘involves identifying quotes or expressions that seem somehow important and then arranging the quotes/expressions into piles of things that go together’.

-In order to ‘cut’ the important quotes, I used the reference manager programme called Zotero.
+In order to ‘cut’ the important quotes, I used the reference manager program called Zotero.